 Which NHS doctors can give me OSTENIL® injections?

 TRB Chemedica cannot supply a list of NHS doctors who can administer OSTENIL®.
 But you are very welcome to print off our OSTENIL® leaflets (please scroll down this page) or any other page on our website and take the information to your GP or Consultant for discussion and consideration.
-He will then advise you as to whether he considers OSTENIL® a suitable treatment option for you.
+They will then advise you as to whether they consider OSTENIL® a suitable treatment option for you.

 Is there a private clinic in my area that can inject OSTENIL®?

 My private medical insurance refuses to fund my injection.
 What should I do?